manoharan-lab/holopy/docs/source/users/load_tutorial.rst

     hp.save_image('outfilename', holo)

 Additional options allow you to control how image intensity is scaled.
-Images saved as .tif (and other?) formats will still contain metadata, which will be retrieved if you reload with :func:`.load`, but not :func:`.image_load`
+Images saved as .tif formats will still contain metadata, which will be retrieved if you reload with :func:`.load`, but not :func:`.image_load`

 ..  note::